espressif/esp-dev-kits/esp32-s3-lcd-ev-board/factory/README.md

 # IDF Patch

 The patch is intended to achieve best perfermance of RGB LCD by using **Octal PSRAM 120MHz** feature.
+Now there are two versions of patch that are used for the respective branch of ESP-IDF (master or release/v5.0).

-The patch can be applied in IDF **release/v5.0** by following commands:
+**Please make sure your IDF project is clean** (use `git status` to check), then the patch can be applied by following commands:

 ```
 cd <root directory of IDF>
-git apply <path of the patch>/idf_psram_120m.patch
+git apply <path of the patch>/idf_psram_120m.patch # Nothing return if success
 git status      # Check whether the operation is successful, the output should look like below:

 HEAD detached at f315986401